-The aim of this vignette is to demonstrate how to use the two key functions of mmcc
+The aim of this vignette is to demonstrate how to use the two key functions of mmcc, mcmc_to_dt() and tidy (which actually calls mmcc:::tidy.mcmc.list under the hood).

 First, we simulate some data to fit a Bayesian model to.